Residential Permit Parking District Program (RPPD)

 lower right corner.

-Visitor Pass - Eligible residences may be issued one laminated,
+Visitor Pass - Eligible residences may be issued one visitor pass.

 If your address is eligible for a visitor pass and one has not already been issued for the address, you will receive one automatically when we fulfill the first request for a permanent vehicle permit at your address.
 Visitor passes are not issued to multifamily or townhouse addresses which have off-street parking lots provided.